 Keeping up with the latest fashion trends really is exhausting and hard work, rather spend your precious time on the things that count, family, friends and experiences.
-The older you become, the more you’ll appreciate the timeless silhouettes in your go-to wardrobe that makes you feel incredible.
+The older you become, the more you’ll appreciate the timeless silhouettes in your go-to sustainable wardrobe that makes you feel incredible.

 8. Wash Garments Sparingly